Emdebian

 • Links

 Debian's multiarchitecture support, vendor independence, social contract and huge software base make it an attractive choice for all sorts of systems, but the main distribution is very much aimed at systems with at least desktop resources (big hard discs, plenty of memory).
-Embedded Debian tries to strip Debian down to be a much smaller system whilst keeping all the good things.
+Embedded Debian has tried to strip Debian down to be a much smaller system whilst keeping all the good things.

 What about low resource machines?